"Tesla does no marketing" was long one of the business world's favorite factoids. This was never

 Forbes article, earned media channels cannot be controlled in the same ways that owned

 level of rigor that is demanded today.
-And second, the marketing and media relations

-teams in many organizations tend to be siloed from each other, even when they report to
+siloed from each other, even when they report to the same manager.

-But even though these disciplines work quite differently from each other, a lot of
+Even though these disciplines work quite differently from each other, a lot of

 low-hanging